Black Widow (band): History

 In 2007, Mystic Records released a concert film Demons of the Night Gather To See Black Widow – Live as a DVD.
 The film includes Black Widow's entire Sacrifice album show from 1970.
 Jones and Geoff Griffith started to work on new Black Widow music.

 Paolo "Apollo" Negri from an Italian hard rock band Wicked Minds agreed to join the project on keyboards.
 The next Black Widow studio album, Sleeping With Demons, had a 1980s new wave style.
 Rock singer Tony Martin is featured on the album as a guest vocalist on the song "Hail Satan".

-Black Widow's most popular song "Come to the Sabbat" has been covered by many bands and artists including Timberjack (Top 10 hit in New Zealand in 1971), Jon the Postman, Bewitched, Death SS and Propagandhi.
+Black Widow's most popular song "Come to the Sabbat" has been covered by many bands and artists including Timberjack (Top 10 hit in New Zealand in 1971), Jon the Postman, Bewitched, Death SS, Propagandhi, & Flummox.
 Jones of Black Widow together with Mark Pollard and Kevin Brooks wrote an ABBA tribute song "Hey You Ring Me Tonight", recorded by the Swedish band The Airwaves and released in 2008 on their 3 track CD with the same name (Riverside Records Bonnier Amigo Distribution).
 In 2012, guitar player John Culley appeared on a cover version of the Black Widow song "You're So Wrong" on Corvus Stone's debut album.